iankimm/HubspotDoc/README.md

   <p>Click on the newly added <strong>Rich Text</strong> box to open its settings.
 In the top-right corner of the settings menu, look for the <strong>Advanced Options</strong> dropdown, and select <strong>Source Code</strong>.
 This will enable you to insert custom HTML code directly into the page.</p>

   <h5>4.
 Add the Custom Form HTML</h5>
-  <p>In the <strong>Source Code</strong> view, you can now input the HTML code for the form you created in Step 2.
-Below is an example HTML form code that corresponds to the fields you configured earlier.
+  <p>In the <strong>Source Code</strong> view, you can now input the HTML code for the form fields you created in Step 2.
+Below is an example HTML form code that corresponds to the fields you configured earlier for example.
 Ensure the input IDs and descriptions align with your form setup:</p>

   <pre><code>
   &lt;form&gt;